-2 to continue to carry out the necessary studies with a view to introducing the use of ITU Mark for a possible future ITU Mark programme, as a voluntary programme permitting manufacturers and service providers to make a visible declaration that their equipment conforms to applicable recommendations of the ITU Telecommunication Standardization Sector (ITU-T) and increasing the probability of interoperability, and to consider its possible application as an indication of a degree of interoperability capability in the future;

-3 to enhance and improve standards-setting processes in order to improve interoperability through conformity;
+2 to conduct appropriate studies aimed at identifying common factors among the various conformance assessment schemes based on existing mandatory national or regional certification requirements under the WTO TBT Agreement, such as FCC, CE, NOM, CCC and ANATEL, among others, such that the different areas of concern (electromagnetic compatibility, human safety, non-ionizing radiation, environmental conditions, etc.) can in the future be brought together to ensure equivalent quality levels for all users, irrespective of their geographic location;

+3 to establish cooperation mechanisms with standards-development organizations (SDOs) to facilitate and expedite the processes involved in the elaboration of ITU Recommendations on equipment and system conformity assessment, and in the national or regional adoption by developing countries of SDO technical standards and/or ITU Recommendations on equipment and system conformity assessment;

-4 to prepare a business plan for the long-term implementation of this resolution;
+4 to elaborate and execute, in collaboration with the Directors of BDT and of the Radiocommunication Bureau (BR), an annual Action Plan for the long-term implementation of this resolution;

-5 to provide the Council with progress reports, including the results of studies, relating to the implementation of this resolution,
+5 in collaboration with the Directors of BDT and BR, to provide the Council with progress reports, including the results of studies, as well as contributions from the regional and area offices, relating to the implementation of this resolution;

+6 to advance the implementation of Resolution 76 (Rev. Dubai, 2012) of WTSA, with support from the regional and area offices, and report to the Council,

 instructs the Director of the Telecommunication Development Bureau, in close collaboration with the Director of the Telecommunication Standardization Bureau and the Director of the Radiocommunication Bureau

-1 to advance the implementation of Resolution 47 (Rev. Hyderabad, 2010) and to report to the Council;
+1 to advance the implementation of Resolution 47 (Rev. Dubai, 2014) of WTDC, with support from the regional and area offices, with particular focus on the organization and hosting in developing countries of human resource training events (pillar 3) to encourage the participation of local professionals, and on supporting, upgrading and enhancing C&I centres in order to secure the accreditation needed to perform equipment and system testing, calibration and certification (pillar 4), and to report to the Council;

-2 to assist Member States in addressing their concerns with respect to counterfeit equipment,
+2 to advance the implementation of Resolution 62 (Geneva, 2012) of RA, with support from the regional and area offices in particular, and to report to the Council,

 invites the Council

-1 to consider the reports of the Director of TSB and to take all necessary measures so as to contribute to the achievement of the objectives of this resolution;
+1 to consider the reports of the Directors of TSB, BR and BDT and to take all necessary measures so as to contribute to the achievement of the objectives of this resolution;

 2 to report to the next plenipotentiary conference on the progress made with respect to this resolution,